DHBW-sWIm/plugin-template-16/README.md

 * Version your plugin accordingly.
 In the file `version.php`, replace the value for the version with a value combined of the current date (e.g. `20180708` for the 7th of July 2018) and the number of releases on this day (in most cases, `00`.
 If you update your plugin multiple times during one day, simply increase this number).
 This might look something like this: `2018070800`.
 Also replace the value of the variable `VERSION` in the second line of the file `db/install.xml`.

+##Deep-Dive Development

+### .ini-file
+* Type of Initialization/Configuration File
+* The INI file format is an informal standard for configuration files

+### *_form.php
+* Used for user-input (Views)
+* To complete a field the submit-button should be used

+### view_*.php-files
+* Used for handling forms (Controllers)
+* The business logic will take place here

+### locallib.php vs lib.php
+* All the core Moodle functions, neeeded to allow the module to work integrated in Moodle should be placed here.
+* All the  specific functions, needed to implement all the module logic, should go to locallib.php.

+### version.php
+* Used for version control in moodle

+### index.php
+* Used by Moodle for Navigation Bar, etc.

+### db-folder
+* Used to setup the DB of your plugin

+### long-folder
+* Language file to be used with the get_string()-function

 ##How to deploy?

 * Create a ZIP archive of the `/source` folder and name it according to your app (in this tutorial "testmodule").